rajgoel/course-scientific-programming/03-lecture/slides.md

 ### C++

-In C++, using an external library typically requires:
+In C++, using an external library typically requires to:

-- downloading and installing the library,
+- download and install the library,
-- linking the library during compilation, and
+- include the appropriate headers in the code, and
-- including the appropriate headers.
+- link the library during compilation.

-After installation, a library can be used as follows:
+Library headers can be included as follows:

 ```cpp
 #include <iostream>